thingdom/node-neo4j/API_v2.md

 function cb(err, results) {};

 var stream = db.cypher({query, params, headers, raw}, cb);

+// Alternate simple version -- no params, no headers, not raw: var stream = db.cypher(query, cb);
 ```

 If a callback is given, it'll be called with the array of results,